heartlock/harmonystack/README.md

 # harmonystack
- middle layer between harmonycloud and sdn
+ middle layer between harmonycloud and opendaylight

-# OpenStack Network Provider for Kubernetes
+# OpenDaylight Network Provider for Kubernetes

 HarmonyStack is an sdn network provider for kubernetes.
 HarmonyStack is devided into two functions: